Save time and accelerate Apple Search Ads Advanced

 It’s important to keep in mind the following when duplicating campaigns:

-If you don’t include keywords in your new campaign but you have Search Match on for select ad groups, only those ad groups will serve ads.
+For search results campaigns, if you don’t include keywords in your new campaign but you have Search Match on for select ad groups, only those ad groups will serve ads.
 If Search Match is turned off for all ad groups, your campaign will not serve ads.
 Either add keywords or turn on Search Match after you duplicate the campaign.

-Ad variations are app-specific, language-specific, and device-specific.
+Search results ad variations are app-specific, language-specific, and device-specific.
 If you have custom ads in your original ad groups, they’ll be duplicated if your new campaign uses the same promoted app, countries and regions, and devices.
 If these selections are changed, your custom ads may not be duplicated.

-If your original campaign used location refinements for a single country or region, they’ll be lost if you change the country or region associated with your new campaign.
+For all ad placements, if your original campaign used location refinements for a single country or region, they’ll be lost if you change the country or region associated with your new campaign.

-Duplication may fail if more than 200 unique items were skipped during the duplication process.
+Search results campaign duplication may fail if more than 200 unique items were skipped during the duplication process.
 These items may include invalid keywords and settings.

 Ad group keywords, ad group negative keywords, and campaign negative keywords are skipped during the duplication process if your bid amount for a keyword isn’t valid in the new campaign.
-If your keyword bid amount is higher than your budget in the destination campaign, your keyword won’t duplicate.
-Adjust your budget or bid amount, and try again.
+If your keyword bid amount is higher than your daily budget in the destination campaign, your keyword won’t duplicate.
+Adjust your daily budget or bid amount, and try again.